-More than 88% of all REDD+ and forest related funding tracked has been pledged by the public sector through both bilateral and multilateral channels.
+More than 89% of all REDD+ and forest related funding tracked has been pledged by the public sector through both bilateral and multilateral channels.

-Twenty-one countries collectively pledged more than US\$4 billion through bilateral agreements between 2006 and 20133.
-In addition, developed countries and the private sector4 are channelling finance through dedicated multilateral funds targeting REDD+ and sustainable forest management.
-Finance pledged to the Forest Carbon Partnership Facility (FCPF) Readiness Fund, Carbon Fund, the Forest Investment Program (FIP), the Amazon Fund, the Congo Basin Forest Fund (CBFF) and the BioCarbon Fund Initiative for Sustainable Forest Landscapes (ISFL) totalled US\$3.1 billion between 2008 and March 2014.
-Donor countries pledged US\$23 million through multiple channels involving both bilateral
+Twenty-one countries collectively pledged almost US\$5 billion through bilateral agreements between 2006 and 20143.
+In addition, developed countries and the private sector4 are channeling finance through dedicated multilateral funds targeting REDD+ and sustainable forest management.
+Finance pledged to the Forest Carbon Partnership Facility (FCPF) Readiness Fund, Carbon Fund, the Forest Investment Program (FIP), the Amazon Fund, the Congo Basin Forest Fund (CBFF) and the BioCarbon Fund Initiative for Sustainable Forest Landscapes (ISFL) totaled US\$3.2 billion between 2008 and the end of 2014.
+Donor countries pledged US\$23 million through multiple channels involving both bilateral and multilateral programs5.
+Around US\$463 million has been reported, though the particular channels are not known.